hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 );
 ```

 Red, as expected.
 Let’s update the implementation.
-Which sounds like a job for a Map, which means we should update the `t` implementation and pretty much all the functions.
+Our requirements sound like a job for a Map, which means we should update the `t` implementation and pretty much all the functions.

 ```reason
 open Belt;